jordan-jakisa/blog_post_writer/README.md

-# Automated Blog Post Creator
+# Blog creator agent

-Automated Blog Post Creator is a Python application that uses the DuckDuckGo Search API and OpenAI's GPT-3 model to automate the creation of blog posts.
+Automated blog post creator is a Python application that uses the DuckDuckGo Search API and OpenAI's GPT-3 model to automate the creation of blog posts.

 ## Features